Greek War of Independence: Klephts and armatoloi

 In times of militarily weak central authority, the Balkan countryside became infested by groups of bandits called "klephts" (κλέφτες) (the Greek equivalent of the hajduks) that struck at Muslims and Christians alike.
 Defying Ottoman rule, the klephts were highly admired and held a significant place in popular lore.

 Responding to the klephts' attacks, the Ottomans recruited the ablest amongst these groups, contracting Christian militias, known as "armatoloi" (αρματολοί), to secure endangered areas, especially mountain passes.
 The area under their control was called an "armatolik", the oldest known being established in Agrafa during the reign of Murad II (r.
 1421–1451).
 The distinction between klephts and armatoloi was not clear, as the latter would often turn into klephts to extort more benefits from the authorities, while, conversely, another klepht group would be appointed to the armatolik to confront their predecessors.

 Nevertheless, klephts and armatoloi formed a provincial elite, though not a social class, whose members would muster under a common goal.
 As the armatolois position gradually turned into a hereditary one, some captains took care of their armatolik as their personal property.
 A great deal of power was placed in their hands and they integrated in the network of clientelist relationships that formed the Ottoman administration.
 Some managed to establish exclusive control in their armatolik, forcing the Porte to try repeatedly, though unsuccessfully, to eliminate them.

-By the time of the War of Independence powerful armatoloi could be traced in Rumeli, Thessaly, Epirus and southern Macedonia.
+By the time of the War of Independence, powerful armatoloi could be traced in Rumeli, Thessaly, Epirus and southern Macedonia.
 To the revolutionary leader and writer Yannis Makriyannis, klephts and armatoloi—being the only available major military force on the side of the Greeks—played such a crucial role in the Greek revolution that he referred to them as the "yeast of liberty".
 Contrary to conventional Greek history, many of the klephts and armatoles participated at the Greek War of Independence according to their own militaristic patron-client terms.
 They saw the war as an economic and political opportunity to expand their areas of operation.
 Balkan bandits such as the klephts and armatoles glorified in nationalist historiography as national heroes—were actually driven by economic interests, were not aware of national projects, made alliances with the Ottomans and robbed Christians as much as Muslims.
-Nevertheless, they seldom robbed common folk, from whose ranks they came from, and more often raided Turks, with whom they were separated by religion, nationality, and social class.
+Nevertheless, they seldom robbed common folk, from whose ranks they came, and more often raided Turks, with whom they were separated by religion, nationality, and social class.
 They enjoyed the support of the generally oppressed common folk, as they were in opposition to established authority.
 A vast oral tradition of folk poetry attests to the sympathy they evoked and their reputation for patriotism.
 Some famous armatoles leaders were Odysseas Androutsos, Georgios Karaiskakis, Athanasios Diakos, Markos Botsaris and Giannis Stathas.